ADGRG5

-G protein-coupled receptor 114 is a protein encoded by the ADGRG5 gene.
-GPR114 is a member of the adhesion GPCR family.
+Adhesion G protein-coupled receptor G5 is a protein that in humans is encoded by the ADGRG5 gene (previously GPR114).
+The ADGRG5 protein is a member of the adhesion GPCR family.

 Adhesion GPCRs are characterized by an extended extracellular region often possessing N-terminal protein modules that is linked to a TM7 region via a domain known as the GPCR-Autoproteolysis INducing (GAIN) domain.

 Tissue distribution

-GPR114 mRNA is specifically expressed in human eosinophils as well as in mouse lymphocytes, monocytes, macrophage, and dendritic cells.
+ADGRG5 mRNA is specifically expressed in human eosinophils as well as in mouse lymphocytes, monocytes, macrophage, and dendritic cells.

 Signaling

-The cyclic adenosine monophosphate (cAMP) assay in overexpressing HEK293 cells has demonstrated coupling of GPR114 to Gα_{s} protein.
+The cyclic adenosine monophosphate (cAMP) assay in overexpressing HEK293 cells has demonstrated coupling of ADGRG5 to G_{αs} protein.